 This is a list of common symptoms of a bad harmonic balancer on a Mercedes-Benz.

 - Crankshaft pulley excessive movement

 - Pulley outer ring separating from the center

 - Crack on the harmonic balancer pulley rubber

 - Crankshaft pulley wobbles

-If you notice any of these symptoms it is better to replace the harmonic balancer before it completely fails.
+If you notice any of these symptoms, replacing the harmonic balancer before it completely fails is better.

 Mercedes Harmonic Balancer Removal Tool

-In order to remove Mercedes-Benz harmonic balancer, you will need Mercedes crankshaft pulley tool to hold the crankshaft in place and stop it from rotating.
-The tool can be purchased online in sites such as Amazon and eBay.
-Mercedes harmonic balancer tool costs between $50 and $80 USD.
+To remove Mercedes-Benz harmonic balancer, you will need a Mercedes crankshaft pulley tool to hold the crankshaft in place and stop it from rotating.
+The tool can be purchased online on sites such as Amazon and eBay.
+Mercedes harmonic balancer tool costs between $50 and $80.